kiarashazp/YouTubeContentManagement-DataEng/README.md

 For details on Docker Compose and containers, please refer to the [Docker documentation](./docs/docker.md).

+## MongoDB Initialization and Data Transformation

+To understand how MongoDB is initialized and data is transformed, check out the [MongoDB documentation](./docs/mongodb.md).

+## PostgreSQL Initialization and Data Import

+For information on initializing PostgreSQL and importing data, refer to the [PostgreSQL documentation](./docs/postgresql.md).

 ## Airflow DAGs and Tasks

 To learn more about Airflow DAGs and tasks, check out the [Airflow documentation](./docs/airflow.md).